davidolorundare/tempus_de_challenge/README.md

 * This project's unit and integration tests can be found in the `tests` folder in the root directory.
 	- Running `make test` from the command line runs all the tests for the associated Python functions used in the project.
 * The project uses [Flake8](http://flake8.pycqa.org/en/latest/) as its Python Linter, ensuring code conformance to the [Python PEP-8 standards](http://pep8.org/).
-It is also setup with [Travis CI](http://travis-ci.com/) to remotely run all the tests and [Codecov](https://Codecov.io/); these can be further integrated in a [Continuous Build/Integration](https://en.wikipedia.org/wiki/Continuous_integration)/Delivery pipeline later on if needed.
+It is also setup with [Travis CI](http://travis-ci.com/) to remotely run all the tests and [Codecov](https://Codecov.io/) reports test-coverage for the project; these can be further integrated in a [Continuous Build/Integration](https://en.wikipedia.org/wiki/Continuous_integration)/Delivery pipeline later on if needed.

-The **unit tests** consists of five test suites corresponding to the five core tasks in the two data pipelines.
+The **unit tests** consists of six test suites corresponding to the six core tasks in the two data pipelines.
 They are split into python files with the prefix `test_xxxxx`, where xxxxx is the name of the kind of functionality being tested.
 The tests make use of [Pytest](https://docs.pytest.org/en/latest/) for unit testing and test coverage checks, as well as the [Python Mocking library](https://docs.python.org/dev/library/unittest.mock.html) and [PyFakeFS](https://pypi.org/project/pyfakefs/) for simulating I/O dependencies such as functions interacting with the filesystem or making external network calls.
 The test core suites are:
 - *TestFileStorage* which runs tests on the task involving creation of the datastore folders and actions on them.
 - *TestNetworkOperations* which run tests on the task involving HTTP calls to the News API.